shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/AHUAgent/README.md

 # AHU Agent

-It is the transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer electricity and a supplier of cooling air to VAV TCC agent that represent VAV hardware devices that provide cooling to building zones
+Transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer of electricity and a supplier of cooling air to VAV TCC agent.
+ This agent represent VAV hardware devices that provide cooling to building zones

 ## AHU Agent Configuration

+You can specify the configuration in either json or yaml format.
+The json format is specified below:

 * Agent config file: